fbpx

 Waihee Ridge Trail (West Maui)

 Tiffany’s Tips: This is a fairly challenging hike up into the West Maui Mountains.
-The trail is never crowded, and you’ll see a lot of local residents enjoying this hike.
 Unbelievable views!
 Once you get high enough, you can see the entire island from Kahului Harbor on one side, to the island of Molokai and the ocean beyond on the other side.
 There is a picnic table at the end of the trail so you can sit and have a bite to eat, but the best views are during the hike itself.
 When it’s a hot, clear day it’s very muggy on the trail, but the views are stunning!
-When it’s been raining or in colder weather, this trail is foggy and refreshing, and you’ll see some waterfalls, as well.

 OTHER MAUI HIKING TIPS